tlepple/data_origination_workshop/README.md

 #### Review New & Updated Records

-* Query our updated Data Lake table that was replicated from updates applied in Postgresql and delivered to Iceberg (via the running Debezium Server)
+* Query our updated Data Lake table and review the `inserts` and `updates` from the running Debezium Server service.

 ```
 cd /opt/spark/sql